open-ephys/gui-docs/_sources/User-Manual/Plugins/OneBox.rst.txt

 Remote control
 ######################

 A number of Neuropixels probe settings can be changed via the GUI's built-in HTTP server.
-Commands are sent as "config messages" to the Neuropix-PXI processor.
+Commands are sent as "config messages" to the OneBox processor.

 The following commands are available: